 For all phone numbers listed below, the TTY number for hearing impaired is 711.
-Adult Detention Center FAQs can be found here.
+Switch to Adult Detention Center FAQs.

 The address of the AIB is 10520B Judicial Drive, Fairfax, VA 22030.
 The AIB is in the Public Safety Center, adjacent to the Adult Detention Center (ADC) and near the Courthouse, just west of Chain Bridge Road.
 The public parking garage, a short walk to the facility, is at 10550 Page Avenue, Fairfax, VA 22030.

 For all inmates in the ADC or AIB, dial 703-246-2100, press 4 for confinement, and then press 2 for bonds, release dates or court dates.

 No appointments are needed to visit an inmate in the AIB.
 However, all visitors must be listed on the inmate's visiting card prior to visiting.
 Visitors must show a valid picture ID: current/valid state residency ID, student ID, valid driver's license or another form of government-issued ID.

 The inmate can let you know or you can go to the AIB and ask in person.
 The Sheriff's Office will not give out this information over the phone.

 First you need to find out the unit to which the inmate has been assigned by calling the AIB at 703-246-4478.
 Visits may include no more than four people, including infants and children.
 Visit are limited to one hour.

 Visitors MUST BE PRESENT 30 minutes prior to their scheduled visit.

 - B-Unit visiting for non-Community Labor Force is Saturday, 7:30-8:30 p.m.